Driving in snow: how to prepare and how to stay safe and in control in bad weather

-Storm Eunice 2022: tips for driving in snow - how to prepare yourself and car for cold weather, and stay safe
+Storm Gladys 2022: tips for driving in snow - how to prepare yourself and car for cold weather, and stay safe

 How to ensure you and your car are ready for winter and how to cope with snow on the roads